Go back

 Inference Is Bandwidth-Bound

 LLM inference spends most of its time moving model weights from GPU memory to compute units, not doing arithmetic.
-Memory bandwidth is therefore the primary driver of tokens-per-second throughput.
+Memory bandwidth is therefore the primary driver of throughput.

 A GPU with 80GB of HBM at 2 TB/s generates tokens faster than one with the same VRAM and lower bandwidth, even at equal TFLOPS.
 This is why data center GPUs with HBM outperform consumer cards on large-model inference despite often having lower raw compute.